niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 words = pd.DataFrame(lemm_l).fillna("")
 words
 ```
 The function `fillna()` from the `pandas` library fills holes in the DataFrame where no data are available.
 For instance, a word that has not been lemmatized has no data in the fields "cf" (Citation Form), "gw" (Guide Word), and "pos" (Part of Speech).
 Without this function empty slots in the DataFrame will have the value NaN (or: "Not a Number"), which can be problematic in further data manipulation.
 The argument of the `fillna()` function is the value to be placed in empty cells - in this case the empty string.
-Note that NaN and "" are of different data types.
-NaN belongs to a numeric data type; the empty string is a string.
+Note that NaN and "" are of different data types: NaN belongs to a numeric data type; the empty string is a string.

 One may write the DataFrame directly to a `csv` (or some similar file format), but it is often more useful to structure the data a bit more (section [2.1.7](#2.1.7-Data-Structuring)).
-Before we get to that we will first discuss several enhancements of the`parsejson()` function.
+Before we get to that we will first discuss several enhancements of the `parsejson()` function.

 ![P251867](http://cdli.ucla.edu/dl/tn_photo/P251867.jpg)